Understanding your IBM Contract - Six Key Points

 Substitution Pots and Cross-Brand Allotment (see below) are usually the two biggest instruments we see in an IBM contract.
 When an organisation aims to reduce spend with IBM due to changes in the business or a reduced need for licences, IBM may offer the use of a list of ‘Substitutable Programmes.’
 This is also commonly referred to as ‘Substitution Pot’.

-IBM will keep the money to the value of the current contract (or as close to the original value as possible), but offer the difference as a form of credit, allowing the customer to purchase certain licences from this ‘pot’ of money.
+IBM will keep the money to the value of the current contract (or as close to the original value as possible) but offer the difference as a form of credit.
+This allows the customer to purchase certain licences from this ‘pot’ of money.

-Substitution Pots are used for IBM customers with an ESSO agreement which includes a set list of licences.
-When some of these licences are no longer used, they can be swapped out with the items listed on the Substitution schedule – bear in mind that once swapped, you will lose the original licence.
+Substitution Pots are used for IBM customers with an ESSO agreement that includes a set list of licences.
+When some of these licences are no longer used, they can be swapped out with the items listed on the Substitution schedule.
+Bear in mind, once swapped, you’ll lose the original licence.

-Substitutable Programmes are listed in an organisation’s ESSO agreement, meaning an IBM customer cannot use Substitution Pot money for any other purchases.
-Normally once a licence is procured via substitution, it becomes part of the customer’s portfolio and it cannot be ‘returned’ via another substitution.
+Substitutable Programmes are listed in an organisation’s ESSO agreement.
+IBM customer cannot use Substitution Pot money for any other purchases.
+Normally, once a licence is procured via substitution, it becomes part of the customer’s portfolio and cannot be ‘returned’ via another substitution.
 Substitutable Programmes can be a useful tool to use for new licence ‘purchases’ e.g. for testing purposes or future expansion of your IBM estate.

-IBM customers should consider their Substitution Pot before buying new licences – checking whether there is anything no longer needed that can be swapped out first, before paying cash.
-This may sound basic and obvious, however, time and time again we see organisations who do not realise they have a Substitution Pot, or the one person who does know is not involved in IBM procurement decisions in other areas of the business.
-Money in Substitution Pots is easily wasted unless carefully managed so a centralised process for decision making on new licences is vital for all large contracts.
+IBM customers should consider their Substitution Pot before buying new licences.
+Check whether there is anything no longer needed that can be swapped out first, before paying cash.
+This may sound basic and obvious.
+However, time and time again we see organisations that don’t realise they have a Substitution Pot.
+Or, the one person who knows is not involved in IBM procurement decisions.
+Money in Substitution Pots is easily wasted unless carefully managed.
+A centralised process for decision making on new licences is vital for all large contracts.

 Cross-Brand Allotment

-This is effectively a pre-paid credit pot: you can use this pot of money to buy any IBM software, sometimes even hardware and services.
-Cross-Brand Allotment is similar to Substitutable Programmes, but often better for a customer as it will contain fewer limitations on how the money can be used.
+This is effectively a pre-paid credit pot.
+You can use this pot of money to buy any IBM software, sometimes even hardware and services.
+Cross-Brand Allotment is similar to Substitutable Programmes but often better for a customer.
+It will contain fewer limitations on how the money can be used.
 Unless listed otherwise, a customer can choose products from the full IBM catalogue.
 Usually, Cross-Brand Allotment can be used to pay for mainframe purchases or services as well.

-Customers should ensure they read and understood the conditions for using Cross-Brand Allotment to be able to utilise it correctly.
-Cross-Brand Allotment is typically made available in stages so you might not have access to the full amount right at the beginning of your ESSO.
+Customers should ensure they read and understood the conditions for using Cross-Brand Allotment.
+Cross-Brand Allotment is typically made available in stages.
+You might not have access to the full amount right at the beginning of your ESSO.
 If you do not utilise the Cross-Brand Allotment money available during the allocated time period, YOU WILL LOSE IT.

 Audit Clause

-IBM do not use the word ‘audit’ in their contractual language, instead, they refer to the audit process as ‘verification.’
-It is important to read and understand this clause as it may differ in an ESSO agreement compared to the standard language used in a Passport Advantage contract.
+IBM don’t use the word ‘audit’ in their contractual language.
+Instead, they refer to the audit process as ‘verification.’
+It’s important to read and understand this clause as it may differ in an ESSO agreement compared to the standard language used in a Passport Advantage contract.
 Whatever the wording, every contract will have an audit clause.

 The standard Passport Advantage audit clause is very simple, stating that IBM can audit the customer and the customer is responsible for providing data within a reasonable timeframe.
 However, the verification language in an ESSO agreement may be a bit more complicated and have additional terms.
 This can include a ‘non-audit timeframe’ or other reporting responsibilities.
 The verification clause in a customer contract will supersede any other clauses referring to auditing elsewhere.